Pycobra: A Python Toolbox for Ensemble Learning and Visualisation: The pycobra library

-The \texttt{visualisation} class allows the user to compare all the machines used to create aggregates, as well as visualise the results, for all \texttt{pycobra} estimators. \texttt{pycobra} ships with \href{https://github.com/bhargavvader/pycobra/blob/master/notebooks/visualise.ipynb}{a notebook on visualisation} to illustrate this.

-\paragraph{QQ-plots and boxplots.} Once all the basic machines are set up, the user can easily compare their performance with boxplots and QQ-plots.
+The \texttt{visualisation} class allows the user to compare all the machines used to create aggregates, as well as visualise the results, for all \texttt{pycobra} estimators. \texttt{pycobra} ships with \href{https://github.com/bhargavvader/pycobra/blob/master/notebooks/visualise.ipynb}{[a notebook on visualisation]} to illustrate this. \paragraph{QQ-plots and boxplots.} Once all the basic machines are initialized and trained, the user can easily compare their performance with boxplots and QQ-plots.
 All the plotting details are handled by both the \texttt{diagnostics} and \texttt{visualisation} classes.
-An example is given in \autoref{fig1}.
+An example is given in \autoref{fig1}. \paragraph{Visualisation through Voronoi tessellations.} Voronoi tessellations can be used to visualise the selection of optimal machines for COBRA, as well as visualising outputs from clustering algorithms, as illustrated by the \href{https://github.com/bhargavvader/pycobra/blob/master/notebooks/voronoi_clustering.ipynb}{[tutorial notebook]}.
+An example is reproduced \autoref{fig2}.